Welcome to the Fly Your Ride competition!

 - The vehicle is not allowed to spill anything (such as water), dig into the ramp surface, or otherwise do anything that might damage the ramp surface.

-- Any item that is intentionally designed to be shed from your vehicle during launch must be declared before the competition and must not damage the surface of the ramp.
+- For the Drop and Roll category: Any item that is intentionally designed to be shed from your vehicle during launch must be declared before the competition and must not damage the surface of the ramp.
 Judges will evaluate the safety of the design before allowing the vehicle on the ramp.

 - Your vehicle cannot have internal electric power (no remote control cars, for example), gas power (including compressed air, however balloons are allowed), or solar power.
 It may not use any other kind of fuel source including chemical, such as soda and Mentos.

 - No flame of any kind can be used.
-Helium can be used under adult supervision, but liquid gasses cannot be used.
+Helium can be used under adult supervision, but liquefied gasses cannot be used.

 - It can use internally-wound tension, such as a rubber band or a spring, or it can use the gravity of the slope alone.
 The ramp will not have a backboard, so your vehicle will not be able to “push” off anything to begin (for example, a large spring).